3D Animation Solutions | Software For Film & TV | Autodesk

 You can generate motion capture data from a live actor and import it into MotionBuilder.
 MotionBuilder provides animators and directors with an interactive environment for fine-tuning character movement.

-3ds Max and Maya are both used by creative studios around the world for animation, modeling, visual effects, and rendering.
-3ds Max offers a robust toolset for modeling, intuitive texturing and shading, and high-quality rendering while Maya offers powerful tools for character creation, lifelike animation, and detailed simulations.
+3ds Max and Maya are both used by creative studios around the world for animation, modelling, visual effects and rendering.
+3ds Max offers a robust toolset for modelling, intuitive texturing and shading and high-quality rendering while Maya offers powerful tools for character creation, lifelike animation and detailed simulations.
 Read more about the differences between 3ds Max and Maya (US Site).